ddevadat/oci-landing-zones/templates/elz-workload/IMPLEMENTATION.md

 After filling in the required input variables, click next to review the stack values and create the stack.

 In the Stack page use the appropriate buttons to plan/apply/destroy your stack.
+15. Follow the steps below under After Deploying Workload Expansion (Resource Manager) to re-run the apply again with updated Stack

+### After Deploying Workload Expansion
+Users need to go back to the baseline stack `enterprise-landing-zone` to re-run terraform apply to update baseline configuration.
 #### Resource Manager
 1. Navigate to the baseline stack in Resource Manager.
 2. Go to Variables section of the baseline stack, add the value of `nonprod_additional_workload_subnets_cidr_blocks` and `nonprod_workload_compartment_names` or `prod_additional_workload_subnets_cidr_blocks` and `prod_workload_compartment_names`.
 3. Click "Terraform Apply" to update the stack

 ## User

 The Oracle Enterprise Landing Zone Workload Expansion should be deployed by a user who is a member of the Administrators group for the tenancy.
 This user need to have an api key entry defined as decribed [here](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/terraformproviderconfiguration.htm).
 Once the user and API Key are defined your oci-cli config should resemble.